1989 Chicago Cubs season

 The 1989 Chicago Cubs season was the 118th season of the franchise, the 114th in the National League and 74th season at Wrigley Field.
-The Cubs were managed by Don Zimmer in his second season as manager and played their home games at Wrigley Field as members of Major League Baseball's National League East Division.
+The Cubs were managed by Don Zimmer in his second season as manager and played their home games at Wrigley Field as members of National League East.

 The Cubs stole the National League spotlight during the 1989 season along with their NL West rivals San Francisco Giants.
 The Cubs had All-Star seasons from Ryne Sandberg, Andre Dawson, Rick Sutcliffe, and closing pitcher Mitch Williams.
 Williams gave the Cubs a strong stopper in the bullpen in his impressive National League debut while the 1989 NL Rookie of the Year was Chicago's very own Jerome Walton, who proved himself to be a dependable centerfielder.

-The Cubs finished the season 93–69 to win the East Division for the second time in franchise history, battling the St. Louis Cardinals into the last week of the season.
-The Cubs lost the National League Championship Series four games to one to the San Francisco Giants, who proved to be more dominant with a strong hitting presence.
+The Cubs finished the season 93–69 to win the NL East for the second time in franchise history, battling the St. Louis Cardinals into the last week of the season.
+The Cubs lost the NLCS four games to one to the San Francisco Giants, who proved to be more dominant with a strong hitting presence.